 Exercisability.
 The Pre-Funded Warrants are exercisable at any time after their original issuance until they are exercised in full.
-The Warrants are exercisable at any time after their original issuance up to the date that is five years after their original issuance, provided, however, that if the sum of the number of shares of Common Stock issuable upon exercise of all of the Warrants and the Pre-Funded Warrants issued in this offering exceeds 31,900,000 shares of Common Stock, then the Warrants shall not be exercisable until after the date that Stockholder Approval is obtained to either (i) effect a reverse stock split of shares of our Common Stock or (ii) increase the number of shares of Common Stock we are authorized to issue, in such case, we are obligated to hold a stockholder meeting no later than [], 2024 for the purpose of seeking Stockholder Approval, in which case the Warrants will expire five (5) years after the date of Stockholder Approval.
+The Warrants shall not be exercisable until after the date that Stockholder Approval is obtained, and will expire on the fifth anniversary of the date on which Stockholder Approval is received and deemed effective under Delaware Law.
 Each of the Warrants and the Pre-Funded Warrants will be exercisable, at the option of each holder, in whole or in part by delivering to us a duly executed exercise notice accompanied by payment in full in immediately available funds for the number of shares of Common Stock subscribed for upon such exercise (except in the case of a cashless exercise as discussed below).
 The Pre-Funded Warrants may be exercised on a cashless basis.
-If a registration statement registering the issuance of the shares of Common Stock underlying the Warrants under the Securities Act is not effective or available, the holder may, in its sole discretion, elect to exercise the Warrants through a cashless exercise, in which case the holder would receive upon such exercise the net number of shares of Common Stock determined according to the formula set forth in the Warrants.
-No fractional shares of Common Stock will be issued in connection with the exercise of a Warrant or Pre-Funded Warrant.
-In lieu of fractional shares, we will pay the holder an amount in cash equal to the fractional a
+If a registration statement registering the issuance of the shares of Common Stock underlying the Warrants under the Securities Act is not effective or available, the holder may, in its sole discretion, elect to exercise the Warrants through a cashless exercise, in which case the holder would receive upon such exercise" on or after the initial exercise date.
+In such event, the aggregate number of shares of Common Stock issuable in such alternative cashless exercise of the warrant in accordance with the terms of the Warrant if such exercise were by means of a cash exercise rather than a cashless exercise and (y) 0.65.
+No fractional shares of Common Stock will be issued in connection with the exercise of a Warrant or Pre-Funded Warrant or Pre-Funded Warrant.
+In lieu of fractional shares, we will pay the holder an amount in cash equal to the fractional amount multiplied by the exercise price.